WeegeeNumbuh1/FlightGazer/docs/tips-n-tricks.md

 Set `CUSTOM_DUMP978_LOCATION` to the IP address of the dump978 system.<br>
 Example: `http://192.168.xxx.xxx:8978`<br><br>
-If dump1090 is running on the same system FlightGazer is running off of, leave `PREFER_LOCAL` to `true`.<br>
+If dump1090 is running on the same system FlightGazer is running off of, leave `PREFER_LOCAL` to `true`.<br><br>
-FlightGazer was designed to handle reading from both a local dump1090 instance and a remote dump978 system at the same time.<br>
+FlightGazer was designed to handle reading from both a local dump1090 instance and a remote dump978 system at the same time.
-However, if your network goes down or the dump978 system disconnects, this will cause FlightGazer to pause its processing as if dump1090 failed as well.<br>
+However, if your network goes down or the dump978 system disconnects, this will cause FlightGazer to pause its processing as if dump1090 failed as well.<br><br>
 Also important to note, if your dump978 instance uses a different set location than your dump1090 one, the distance data for UAT aircraft will be overridden by your dump1090 location.

 </details>